 - I love, love, loooooove the products from Nubian Skin!
 Their shades are spot on for me and they have a varhttps://us.nubianskin.com/iety of shades for every woman of color.
 I’ve also gotten into Soma; they’re getting better with products that match a wide range of skin tones.
 Lively is also a good choice for lightweight, affordable lingerie.
 These types of undergarments are also a must for your fete and party outfits to disappear underneath your clothes (especially if you’re going to an all-white fete)!

 - I’m just a girl who’s a sucker for a Fete Kup!
 Since I bought 1 last year, we have been inseparable.
 Wait, you don’t know what a Fete Kup is?
 Please allow me to introduce you.
 Fete Kups by Nicole (@fetekups) are amazing cups that keep drinks cold or hot AND look amazing – they’re blinged out in a design of your choice.
 You just send a photo of your costume or your idea of a design to Nicole and she creates it!
 I love that mine is gold because it coordinates with everything.
 When I went to Jamaica Carnival this year, my Fete Kup was a real conversation starter too (lol).

 - Let’s get real people – Carnivals are usually held in the summertime when temperatures are hot!
 A must for me is to protect my skin with sunscreen.
-I really love Neutrogena’s product for my body and on my face, I use Arbonne’s facial sunscreen.
-I wasn’t able to find a link to this product (*sigh*) it looks like it’s discontinued.
-Don’t forget to carry some handy sunscreen packets to reapply throughout the day!
+I really love Black Girl Sunscreen – I use it on both my body and my face.
+When I use it, I don’t look grey in photos and I get a nice glow too!
+To reapply during the day, I always have handy sunscreen packets.

 - Makeup Setting spray